Harshad2010/Automatic-number-plate-detection/README.md

 8. Model is deployed using streamlit.
 Run "streamlit run app.py" command.

-9. In web appplication, for Page1 - upload image and get detection and text generation.
+9. In web appplication, for Page1 - upload image from test image folder and get detection and text generation.

-10. In web appplication, for Page2 - upload car and logo image to replace license plate by logo.
+10. In web appplication, for Page2 - upload car and logo image from test image folder to replace license plate by logo.

 ## Demo Video: